kaishin/redalemeden-2023/src/content/blog/2022/static-blog-svelte/index.md

 ---
 pubDate: Jan 18 2022
-title: "Making A Static Blog with Svelte: Part 1"
+title: "Making A Static Blog with Svelte"
 audience: "Web and front-end developers or people interested in the topic"
 tags:
   - Guide